jfedyczak/norc/README.md

 # norc

-Simple cron library for node.js
+Simple cron library for node.js.
+With failsafes.

 ## Installation